I just got back from an amazing trip in Thailand.

 In August 2009 I stayed at Tub Tim Resort on Koh Samet which was a nice place, although slightly large.
 The resort is at the end of the beach - about a 10 minute transfer from the ferry.
 It has a huge variety of rooms from delux suites, nice one beds with balconies and AC to small rooms, no AC, no electricity.
 The food at the restaurant was great and you could walk as far down the beach to other places as you fancied.
 The sea was lovely for swimming in and the staff at the resort were good.

-Its about a two hour drive from Bangkok and then a 20 minute speedboat or ferry transfer - I would go with the speedboat as it takes you directly to the resort of your choice. almost 10 years ago
+Its about a two hour drive from Bangkok and then a 20 minute speedboat or ferry transfer - I would go with the speedboat as it takes you directly to the resort of your choice. about 10 years ago

 If you want a secluded beach experience in Thailand I'd recommend Koh Mak in the north of the Gulf of Thailand - just near the Cambodian border.
 Most tourists head south to the stock standard beach resorts so the northern islands are a welcome reprieve from drunken hordes of European backpackers.